DhanushIndrakumar/Customer-Portal/README.md

 + we can run it from NetBeans or intellij IDEA.

-+ The app will start running at http://localhost:2000/**.Since the port is set to localhost:2000 and the user is free to change the port if they wish.
++ The app will start running at http://localhost:2000/**

++ .Since the port is set to localhost:2000 and the user is free to change the port if they wish.

 ## Explore Rest APIs